docweirdo/rOSt/README.md

 * convert exception_routine macro to nice macro :D
 * fix nested exceptions (swi in intq)
 * test for proper stack usage and size
+* prepare for new naked macro
+* implement correct differentiation for system interrupt handler (line 1)